PhrenoID/3dId/README.md

 [1] 0.3972115 0.6789811 0.8178958 0.8713678 0.9154606 0.9439236 0.9613881
 ```

-Three variables account for 82% of variance
+Three principal components account for 82% of variance, thats out of
+the total of 15 variables that are predominantly not missing.